 12 Major Achievements of Ancient Babylonia

-The popular English phrase “to reinvent the wheel” is often used to refer to a situation where time and effort is put into coming out with something that has already been invented.
-Kind courtesy to the ancient Babylonians the ancient civilizations that followed the Babylonians did not have to go through the painful process of literally creating the wheel.
+The popular English phrase “to reinvent the wheel” is often used to refer to a situation where time and effort is spent coming out with something that has already been invented.
+Kind courtesy to the ancient Babylonians the civilizations that followed the Babylonians did not have to go through the painful process of literally creating the wheel.
 Instead they occupied themselves with perfecting the wheel, turning it into chariots for example.
 What other major achievements were the ancient Babylonians most known for?

 World History explores the major inventions and accomplishments of ancient Babylonia, one of the oldest civilizations in world history.

 The world’s first ever positional number system